 That makes sense.

-But in the current unusual situation we haven’t had the time for considerate planning and preparations, we have had to make decisions quickly and our usual processes have been significantly shortened.
+But in the current unusual situation that the Covid pandemic created we didn’t always have the luxury of time for considerate planning and preparations, we have had to make decisions quickly and our usual processes were significantly shortened.

-We are all working online in ways that we hadn’t really embraced just a few weeks ago – and whilst that brings incredible advantages and allows some consistency of provision, it also brings some new challenges to light.
+We are all nowadays still working online in ways that we hadn’t really embraced prior to the pandemic – and whilst that brings incredible advantages, it also brought some new challenges to light.

-Now, after a few weeks of settling into our new ways of working, it might be a good time to revisit principles of online safety for children and their families but also with your staff.
+It doesn’t seem that the use of blended learning will go away, so it is always important to find time to revisit principles of online safety for children and their families but also with your staff.

 There will probably (hopefully!) be nothing here that you haven’t considered at some time in the past – the key is to revisit these messages regularly in order to keep everyone safe.